-Materiality thresholds are used in CAP for the Taxpayer to know which completed business transactions should be reviewed.
-They are not relevant to the adjustments that may be made with regard to the tax consequences of such transactions.
+Materiality thresholds are used in the CAP so that the Taxpayer knows which completed business transactions should be disclosed.
+Materiality thresholds are not relevant to the adjustments that may be made with regard to the tax consequences of such transactions.
 Adjustments to the amounts to be reported on the return for completed transactions that are reviewed as part of the CAP, may be made that are below the materiality thresholds.
-If the issues are not resolved before the return is filed, these adjustments may be made on the return after it is filed.
+If the issues are not resolved before the return is filed, these adjustments may be made to the return after it is filed.

 3. Communication between Taxpayer and the IRS

 Honest and open communication is critical to the success of the CAP.
 In addition, collaborative interaction combined with a sense of urgency is necessary to meet the objective of reaching resolution on the federal income tax liability prior to the filing of the tax return.
 Simultaneously with the execution and delivery of this MOU by the Taxpayer, the Taxpayer will attach a letter of authorization to this MOU designating personnel to act as points of contact for gathering information and resolving questions or issues.
 The IRS Territory Manager will attend the CAP Opening Conference.
 During the CAP Opening